The connection between protein and exercising

 Athletes and generally active people alike need more nutrients than people who do not exercise regularly.
 These nutrients include carbohydrates, fat, vitamins, minerals and, yes, protein.
 Protein is vital for post-workout recovery as it helps repair, build and strengthen muscles and tissues, plus supports the immune system to defend the body against illness.

-“When working with athletes, we are constantly trying to make sure they are consuming enough protein to help their bodies recover properly, and to stay healthy and lean,” said Bryan Snyder, director of nutrition for the Denver Broncos.
+“When working with athletes, we are constantly trying to make sure they are consuming enough protein to help their bodies recover properly, and to stay healthy and lean,” said Bryan Snyder, director of nutrition.
 “Protein is extremely important for anyone leading an active lifestyle.
 Not getting enough can increase the risk of injury, and if you do get injured, it’s going to prevent how long it takes to get back at it.”

 When you exercise, you are effectively tearing and breaking muscle fibers apart, which then need to be repaired by the body, which requires protein.

-“For muscles to optimally recover, to rebuild fully, we need to provide those muscles with amino acids, the building blocks of protein, in strategic times and amounts,” Scott Sehnert, director of sports performance and sports dietitian for the Dallas Cowboys, explains.
+“For muscles to optimally recover, to rebuild fully, we need to provide those muscles with amino acids, the building blocks of protein, in strategic times and amounts,” Scott Sehnert, director of sports performance and sports dietitian, explains.
 “A piece of advice I give to anyone active is that, often, they need quality protein to really help their muscles recover.”

 What kind of protein?